 - 7. Telling your coffee brand story

-- 8. Supporting your marketing with smart coffee software
+- 8. Supporting your coffee marketing with smart coffee software

 1. The coffee marketing fundamentals

-We’ll dig into coffee-specific marketing tips in a moment, but you can’t jump right into new marketing ideas without knowing where to start – and that’s here.
+We’ll dig into specific coffee marketing tips in a moment, but you can’t jump right into new coffee marketing ideas without knowing where to start – and that’s here.
 While marketing is a whole discipline in and of itself, these four fundamentals are the crash course in what you need to know to get your money’s worth:

 Have a goal